Table of Contents

 “She will not fall..”

-The city of God, His people, cannot fall for God is in the midst of everything.
-There is no power on earth, no great calamity, nor the enemy’s power could stand against God.
+The city of God, His people, cannot fall for God in their midst.
+There is nothing on earth that could stand against God.
 How can they conquer the city of God when His presence alone renders the enemies powerless?

 “God will help her..”